 Whether you need this information to present to your team, your manager or your customers, being able to get exactly what you need can be a big help.
 If you can manage to learn a little bit of data visualization with Python too, then you’re all set to automate a task that might otherwise cost you a lot of time.

 This use case really shines when the Meraki dashboard does not natively support the kind of reports you’re looking to create.
-In these scenarios, the APIs are your only option to read information from the dashboard to create those reports.
+In these scenarios, the APIs a great option to read information from the dashboard to create those reports.

 Some examples would be these scripts to Get clients for a certain device or List clients for an entire organization.
 The latter even creates the CSV file for you so simply running the script creates the report with all the information in an organized manner.